Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 </operation>
 ```

-In addition, the generator can configure the data objects to make a serial key field hidden when you specify the *Make Serial Keys Hidden* parameter.
-If the UI views are also being added, and the *Generate Links* parameter is set, then it will also add link configurations to list objects, which would open the corresponding details view, as illustrated below.
+In addition, the generator can configure the data objects to make a serial key field hidden when you specify the `MakeSerialKeysHidden` parameter.
+If the UI views are also being added, and the `GenerateLinks` parameter is set, then it will also add link configurations to list objects, which would open the corresponding details view, as illustrated below.

 ```xml
 <xfk:data-objects xmlns:xfk="http://www.xomega.net/framework">